 Devonport is the largest Royal Naval base in Western Europe.

 The type 45 destroyer has enough electrical cabling to stretch the length of the M25 three times.

 The reactor in the Royal Navy's latest Astute class submarines is fuelled for the life of the vessel.

-A Gradcracker advertiser for at least five years - ideal for your
+A Gradcracker advertiser for over 5 years - ideal for you to

 Marine Engineer Submariner

 "It’s been absolutely amazing to put into practice what I was taught (at Swansea University) on one of the world’s most complex and classified atomic technologies."

 "I love the job variety that comes with working in the Royal Navy."